 Emotional and social development are valued for all children at Thomas Jones and particularly those with SEND.
+Alongside this, we aim to build resilience for children with SEND, adequately preparing them for life beyond Year 6 and into adulthood.
 Extra pastoral arrangements are in place for listening to the views of children with SEND: